 Tailor immunization approaches based on context

 MOMENTUM works closely with countries’ public health leaders, health and non-health stakeholders, and technical experts to review immunization and demographic data and use it to take action.
-Based on this analysis, countries can adapt their service delivery approaches to reach vulnerable children, such as those in rural areas or whose parents are seasonal laborers, members of a migratory population, or who reside in growing, heavily populated, low-income urban neighborhoods.
+Based on this analysis, countries can adapt their service delivery approaches to reach vulnerable children.
+These children include those who reside in rural areas or in growing, heavily populated, low-income urban neighborhoods or whose parents are seasonal laborers or members of a migratory population.

-We plan to engage country stakeholders in policy and service delivery to collaboratively create effective local solutions based on best practices.
-We will support skills building in adaptive management to address emerging issues such as COVID-19, mitigate their impact, and build country resiliency.
-To meet the unique needs of women and children in fragile settings who experience diminished access to primary health care, we will work with countries to adapt their approach to immunization, including conducting supplementary vaccination campaigns and responding to outbreaks of vaccine-preventable diseases.
+To expand the reach of the COVID-19 vaccine in the countries where we work, we are engaging country stakeholders in policy and service delivery to collaboratively create effective local solutions based on best practices.
+We support skills building in adaptive management to address barriers, mitigate their impact, and build country resiliency.
+To meet the unique needs of women and children in fragile settings who experience diminished access to primary health care, we work with countries to adapt their approach to immunization, including conducting supplementary vaccination campaigns and responding to outbreaks of vaccine-preventable diseases.

 Contribute to global technical leadership and learning